 Says Liz Wilson, Chair of the IPA’s Commercial Leadership Group and COO Karmarama: "Agencies are shifting towards scenarios where they are increasingly originating and crafting platforms for customer experience for and with clients, and eventually to a position where they are guiding real transformation in the relationship that the client has with its customers, and within the client organisation itself.
 With this comes a myriad of ramifications for the agency business.
 I therefore strongly urge all agencies to take notice of these report findings."

 The report findings were discussed at the IPA’s ‘Future of Agencies: From Agency Network to Networked Agency’ session at Advertising Week Europe.
 Panellists included Joydeep Bhattacharya, UK Lead, Accenture Interactive; Amelia Torode, Former Chief Strategy Officer, TBWALondon; Neil Perkin, Founder Only Dead Fish; Russell Parsons, Editor Marketing Week; Leigh Thomas, Director of Global Client Partnerships Facebook; George Prest, Founder, Blood.
 If you missed the session, you can watch the replay of it here.

-The report, IPA Future of Agencies – Systems and Empathy - is available to purchase (£50 for non-IPA members, £25 for members) here.
+The report, IPA Future of Agencies – Systems and Empathy - is available to purchase (£50 for non-IPA members, £25 for members) PDF or hard copy.